ssokolow/quicktile/docs/installation.rst

     sudo pip3 uninstall quicktile
     sudo rm /usr/local/bin/quicktile

-.. todo:: Check whether pip is still failing to remove the ``console_scripts``
+.. todo:: Check whether :command:`pip3` is still failing to remove the
-    entry-points that it generates.
+    ``console_scripts`` entry-points that it generates.

 **B. If you installed via install.sh...**